swkkd/gowebapi/docs/AssetDatabaseApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **AssetDatabaseGetElements**
-> ItemsElement AssetDatabaseGetElements(ctx, webId, optional)
+> ItemsElement AssetDatabaseGetElements(a.client.ctx, webId, optional)
 Retrieve elements based on the specified conditions.
 By default, this method selects immediate children of the specified asset database.

 Users can search for the elements based on specific search parameters.
 If no parameters are specified in the search, the default values for each parameter will be used and will return the elements that match the default search.